jillesme/mole-fetch/README.md

     })
 }

-//Implement onResponse for recieve response from ServiceWorker when site is online moleFetch.onResponse('facebook').then((value) => {
+//Implement onResponse for receive response from ServiceWorker when site is online moleFetch.onResponse('facebook').then((value) => {
     document.getElementById("result").innerHTML = value;
 })

-//Implement onResponse for recieve response from Cache when site is offline moleFetch.getCacheResponse('facebook',false).then((value) => {
+//Implement onResponse for receive response from Cache when site is offline moleFetch.getCacheResponse('facebook',false).then((value) => {
     document.getElementById("result").innerHTML = value;
 })